 game... sup Ikari Warriors?

-an epic fan service for longtime SNK fighting game fans.
+the most epic of fan services for longtime SNK fighting game players and fans.
 Bringing together characters from all over the SNK

-includes fighters from a wide variety of franchises, including: The Last Blade,World
+packs in fighters from a wide variety of iconic SNK franchises, including: The Last Blade,World

 Heroes, Savage Reign, Metal Slug, Samurai Shodownn, Art of Fighting, Fatal Fury,